Social Media Is Working… But What Is It Built On

 That’s not because you suddenly forgot how to show up—it’s because platforms change.
 Algorithms shift, visibility fluctuates, and content gets filtered differently.

 When your business relies heavily on that one channel, it can start to feel a little unstable.
-Not in a dramatic way—just in that subtle, hard-to-name shift where something doesn’t feel as steady as it did before.
+Not in a dramatic way—just in that subtle, hard-to-name shift where something doesn’t feel as dependable as it did before.

 And in some cases… access just disappears